The density profile of Milky Way dark matter halo constrained from the OGLE microlensing sky map: Microlensing model

-For simplicity, we consider that all the lenses have an identical mass of $M$ in this paper and they follow the Maxwell-Boltzmann velocity distribution.
+For simplicity, we consider that all the lenses have an identical mass of $M$ for MDMS, but stellar mass function (see the following section ) for bulge and disk contribution.
+Both of them follow the Maxwell-Boltzmann velocity distribution (we also test a different velocity distribution to examine if the core size varies accordingly in the supplemental appendix).
 To be specific, as we are only interested in the relative velocity between lenses and source that is perpendicular to the $x$ direction, the velocity distribution has the following form:

 where $\theta$ represents the direction of $\textbf{v}_\bot$, $\sigma_y$, $\sigma_z$ are the velocity dispersion of lens in the $y$ and $z$ directions and $\bar{v}_y$, $\bar{v}_z$ are the mean velocity along $y$ and $z$ directions.